BroadbandForum/usp/specification/security/index.md

 Two special Roles are identified by the `UntrustedRole` and `BannedRole` parameters under the `ControllerTrust.` object.
 An Agent can expose these parameters with read-only data model implementation if it simply wants to tell Controllers the names of these specific Roles.

 The `UntrustedRole` is the Role the Agent will automatically assign to any Controller that has not been authorized for a different Role.
-Any Agent that has a means of allowing a Controller’s Role to be changed (by users through a Challenge string, by other Controllers through modification of `Controller.{i}.Role`, or through some other external means) and that allows “unknown” Controllers to attach will need to have an “untrusted” Role defined; even if the identity of this Role is not exposed to Controllers through implementation of the `UntrustedRole` parameter.
+Any Agent that has a means of allowing a Controller’s Role to be changed (by users through a Challenge string, by other Controllers through modification of `Controller.{i}.AssignedRole`, or through some other external means) and that allows “unknown” Controllers to attach will need to have an “untrusted” Role defined; even if the identity of this Role is not exposed to Controllers through implementation of the `UntrustedRole` parameter.

 The `BannedRole` (if implemented) is assigned automatically by the Agent to Controllers whose certificates are invalid or have been revoked.
 If it is not implemented, the Agent can use the `UntrustedRole` for this, as well.
 It is also possible to simply implement policy for treatment of invalid or revoked certificates (e.g., refuse to connect), rather than associate them with a specific Role.
 This is left to the Agent policy implementation.